 Step 4: Add any extra decorations you like.
 I kept my cake as a "naked cake" and added little blobs of frosting on top with an extra layer of lemon curd, and some lemon slices for decoration.
 Feel free to decorate with more buttercream, sprinkles, berries, toasted nuts, or anything else you like.

-Optional Variations & Dietary Adaptations
+Variations & Dietary Adaptations

-- Swap your citrus.
+Feel free to add fresh berries on top of the curd between the cake layers!
+You can also swap your citrus.
 Make a tart and tangy lime cake with lime curd and lime frosting instead!

-- Use a tall glass to assist in filling your pastry bag.
-If you don’t have a proper pastry bag, you can always use a zip-top bag with the corner cut off, or fashion one out of parchment paper.
+- Use a piping bag to frost your cake.
+By piping your frosting, you can add even layers of frosting in between the cake layers.
+If you don’t have a proper pastry bag, you can always use a Ziploc bag with the corner cut off.

 FAQs